Fourier Transform of Schwartz Algebras on Groups in the Harish-Chandra class

-Soc.}, $vol.$ $\textbf{90}$ ($1959$), pp. 431-484. \item [{[5.]}] Gangolli, R. and Varadarajan, V. S., \textit{Harmonic analysis of spherical functions on real reductive groups,} Ergebnisse der Mathematik und iher Genzgebiete, $vol.$ {\bf 101}, Springer-Verlag, Berlin-Heidelberg. $1988.$ \item [{[6.]}] Helgason, S., A duality for symmetric spaces with applications to group representations, \textit{Advances in Mathematics,} $vol.$ $\textbf{5}$ ($1970$), pp. $1-154.$ $(b)$ \textit{Differential geometry and symmetric spaces,} Academic Press, New York, $1962.$ \item [{[7.]}] Knapp, A.W., \textit{Representation theory of semisimple groups; An overview based on examples,} Princeton University Press, Princeton, New Jersey. $1986.$ \item [{[8.]}] Oyadare, O. O., On harmonic analysis of spherical convolutions on semisimple Lie groups, \textit{Theoretical Mathematics and Applications}, $vol.$ $\textbf{5},$ no.: {\bf 3}. ($2015$), pp. 19-36. \item [{[8.]}] Trombi, P. C. and Varadarajan, V. S., Spherical transforms on semisimple Lie groups, \textit{Ann.
-Math.,} $vol.$ {\bf 94}. ($1971$), pp. $246$-$303.$ \item [{[9.]}] Varadarajan, V. S., Eigenfunction expansions on semisimple Lie groups, in \textit{Harmonic Analysis and Group Representation}, (A. Fig$\grave{a}$ Talamanca (ed.))
+Soc.}, $vol.$ $\textbf{90}$ ($1959$), pp. $431-484.$ \item [{[5.]}] Gangolli, R. and Varadarajan, V. S., \textit{Harmonic analysis of spherical functions on real reductive groups,} Ergebnisse der Mathematik und iher Genzgebiete, $vol.$ {\bf 101}, Springer-Verlag, Berlin-Heidelberg. $1988.$ \item [{[6.]}] Helgason, S., $(a)$ A duality for symmetric spaces with applications to group representations, \textit{Advances in Mathematics,} $vol.$ $\textbf{5}$ ($1970$), pp. $1-154.$ $(b)$ \textit{Differential geometry and symmetric spaces,} Academic Press, New York, $1962.$ \item [{[7.]}] Knapp, A.W., \textit{Representation theory of semisimple groups; An overview based on examples,} Princeton University Press, Princeton, New Jersey. $1986.$ \item [{[8.]}] Oyadare, O. O., On harmonic analysis of spherical convolutions on semisimple Lie groups, \textit{Theoretical Mathematics and Applications}, $vol.$ $\textbf{5},$ no.: {\bf 3}. ($2015$), pp. $19-36.$ \item [{[9.]}] Trombi, P. C. and Varadarajan, V. S., Spherical transforms on semisimple Lie groups, \textit{Ann.
+Math.,} $vol.$ {\bf 94}. ($1971$), pp. $246$-$303.$ \item [{[10.]}] Varadarajan, V. S., Eigenfunction expansions on semisimple Lie groups, in \textit{Harmonic Analysis and Group Representation}, (A. Fig$\grave{a}$ Talamanca (ed.))
 (Lectures given at the $1980$ Summer School of the \textit{Centro Internazionale Matematico Estivo (CIME)} Cortona (Arezzo), Italy, June $24$ - July $9.$ vol. \textbf{82}) Springer-Verlag, Berlin-Heidelberg. $2010,$ pp. $351-422.$ \item [{[11.]}] Varadarajan, V. S., \textit{An introduction to harmonic analysis on semisimple Lie groups,} Cambridge Studies in Advanced Mathematics, \textbf{161}, Cambridge University Press, $1989.$ \end{description}